 Hours may not be regular.
 You may have to work shifts and weekends.
 You will sometimes be on standby for emergencies.
 You should be prepared to work long overtime hours if there is a major power failure.

 You could enter through the Engineering Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
 Entry requirements vary between colleges, but you usually need 3 subjects at National 5 including English and Maths.
 Some colleges also ask for Physics.
+You would also be expected to achieve Higher Maths by the end of sixth year.

 You could enter through a Modern Apprenticeship.
 Requirements vary, but you normally need at least 3 subjects at National 5, preferably English, Maths and a science or technological subject.
 Some companies may accept National 4 level.